Automatic test switching: Isolated switching

 The isolated, or independent, switch configuration consists of individual relays, often with multiple poles, with no connections between relays.
-Isolated relays are commonly used in power and control applications to open and close different parts of a circuit that are at substantially different voltage levels.
+Isolated relays are commonly used in power and control applications to open and close different circuit parts that are at substantially different voltage levels.
 Applications for isolated relays include controlling power supplies, turning on motors and annunciator lamps, and actuating pneumatic or hydraulic valves.
-Figure 4 illustrates a single isolated relay or actuator, in which a single-pole normally open relay is controlling the connection of the voltage source to the lamp.
+Figure 4 illustrates a single isolated relay or actuator, in which a single-pole normally open relay controls the voltage source's connection to the lamp.
 This relay connects one input to one output.
 An isolated relay can have more than one pole and can have normally closed contacts as well as normally open contacts.

-Isolated relays are not connected to any other circuit, so the addition of some external wiring makes them suitable for building very flexible and unique combinations of input/output configurations.
+Isolated relays are not connected to any other circuit, so adding some external wiring makes them suitable for building very flexible and unique combinations of input/output configurations.

-Given that the relays are isolated from each other, the terminals of each channel on the switch card are independent from the terminals of the other channels.
+Given that the relays are isolated from each other, the terminals of each channel on the switch card are independent of the terminals of the other channels.
 As shown in Figure 5, each isolated Form A relay has two terminals.
 Two-pole isolated relays would have four terminals (two inputs and two outputs).
 A Form C isolated relay would have three terminals.

-Cold vs. Hot Switching
+Cold vs. hot switching

 The term cold switching indicates that a switch is activated with no signal applied.
 Therefore, no current will flow when the switch is closed, and no current will be interrupted when the switch is opened.
 In contrast, in hot switching, voltage is present and current will flow immediately once the contacts close.
 When the switch is opened, this current will be interrupted and can cause arcing.

 Cold switching allows power to be applied to the device under test in a controlled manner.
-Its primary advantage is a longer switch life than with hot switching (up to a thousand times more cycles than with hot switching).
+Its primary advantage is a longer switch life than hot switching (up to a thousand times more cycles than hot switching).
 Cold switching also eliminates arcing at the relay contacts and any radio frequency interference that might be caused by arcing.
-Hot switching might be necessary if close control must be exercised in the period between the application of power and the making of the measurement.
+Hot switching might be necessary if close control must be exercised between the application of power and the making of the measurement.
 For example, hot switching is typically used where digital logic is involved, because devices might change state if power is interrupted even for a moment.

-With relatively large relays, hot switching may be necessary to ensure good contact closure.
+Hot switching may be necessary to ensure good contact closure with relatively large relays.
 The connection may not be reliable without the “wetting” action of the current through the contacts.